Astrak/LoadScreen.js/README.md

 1. [Roadmap](#roadmap)

 ## Installation
-Install with NPM :
+Include in your project :
 ```
 npm install loadscreen
 ```
-Or include in your page :
+Or in your page :
 ```html
 <script type="text/javascript" src="LoadScreen.min.js"/>
 ```

 ## Usage
-Short implementation :
+Main pattern :
 ```js
 //First create and append a webgl renderer, then :
 const ls = new LoadScreen( renderer ).onComplete( init ).start( ASSETS );